-Planning to do some baking with the kids between now and Christmas?
+Planning to do some baking with the kids between now and the new year?

 Try these recipes from New York Christmas Baking, a new book by Lisa Neischlag and Lars Wentrup, which is out now.

 The powdered lollies melt in the oven to create colourful little ‘windows’.
 They also make lovely Christmas tree decorations: simply make a hole in the cookies before baking and then pull some pretty ribbon through the hole.

 Makes about 60

 - 300g plain flour

 - 200g butter, at room temperature

 - 1.5 teaspoon vanilla extract

 - Combine the flour with the baking powder and salt in a mixing bowl and set aside.
 Beat the butter and sugar in a separate bowl until creamy, about three minutes.